MuseTag/musetag.github.io/README.md

 > Jules smiled at her while she was reading.

+## See It in Action

+**Try MarkPlot instantly** with our [interactive demo](https://markplot.github.io/30-demo.html)!
+Edit example text in real-time and see how MarkPlot annotations work—no installation required.

 ## Key Features

 - **Write naturally**: Add annotations without leaving your text editor